 Since 1845, NUI Galway has been sharing the highest quality teaching and research with Ireland and the world.
 Find out what makes our University so special – from our distinguished history to the latest news and campus developments.

 NUI Galway has earned international recognition as a research-led university with a commitment to top quality teaching across a rang of key areas of expertise.

 - Research Office

 We explore and facilitate commercial opportunities for the research community at NUI Galway, as well as facilitating industry partnership.

 - Alumni, Friends & Supporters

 At NUI Galway, we believe that the best learning takes place when you apply what you learn in a real world context.
 That's why many of our courses include work placements or community projects.

 Foundation Course in Business/Commerce

-The preparatory nature of these programmes builds up participants’ confidence in their academic ability and equips them with skills that will help them to participate in future third level education programmes in a business or technology related area.
+The preparatory nature of the programme builds up participants’ confidence in their academic ability and equips them with skills that will help them to participate in future third level education programmes in a business related area.